Four Social Contexts where Women could Lead

 Livia Drusilla, wife of Caesar Augustus (Museo Arqueológico Nacional de España)

 2. Wealth and Patronage

 Some of the more wealthy women in the church were also able to exercise leadership in ministry due to the social system of patronage.
 Patronage was an important part of Roman society.
 Seneca, a prominent Roman statesman, described it as “the chief bond of human society” (De Beneficiis 1.4.2).
 Livia, the wife of Caesar Augustus, “invented new ways of extending patronage” and, after her husband’s death, she “developed a more overt presence in a wide variety of public forums.”
 Other high-status Roman women followed Livia’s example.
-They began exercising more influence through patronage, and gained a greater public presence.
+By exercising influence through patronage, these women gained a greater public presence.

 We know that Christianity attracted wealthy women who were prominent in their communities (e.g. Acts 13:50; 17:4, 12).
 The system of patronage gave these women a high level of influence in their congregations.
 This was especially true if the patron was also the host of the church.
 Lydia was a wealthy business woman, as well as being a householder.
 It is likely that she was a patron as well as the host of the church that met in her home in Philippi, a congregation which included her entire household and others (Acts 16:15, 40).
 Phoebe of Cenchrea is specifically called a patron (prostatis) in Romans 16:2b.
 Here Paul wrote that Phoebe “has been a benefactor (prostatis) of many and of myself as well.”
 (NRSV) Phoebe was not only a patron, she was also a deacon, or minister, of her church (Rom.
 16:1-2).